IELTS General Training · Writing Task 2 · Category 7

 Direct Answer

-The areas with the most common grammatical errors for IELTS Writing Task 2: subject/verb agreement (e.g. 'The number of people are…' → is); incorrect article, no article use ('a'/'the', 0 Article), tense inconsistency within paragraphs; run-on sentences without full stops and commas; relative pronouns ([‘which’,'who','that']); And overusing simple sentences which capped GR at band 5·5-6 regardless of accurately constructed longer ones.
+The most common grammatical errors in IELTS Task 2: subject-verb agreement ("The number of people are…" → is), incorrect or missing articles (a/the/zero article), tense inconsistency within paragraphs, run-on sentences, incorrect relative pronouns (which/who/that), and overusing simple sentences — which caps GR at Band 5.5–6 regardless of accuracy.

 70

-How many grammar mistakes are allowed in an IELTS band 7 essay?
+How many grammar mistakes are allowed in an IELTS Band 7 essay?

 Direct Answer